UoA-eResearch/gpulogger/README.md

 # gpulogger
-Simple bash script to post output of nvidia-smi to a server, and a simple python bottle mysql application to recieve and store that data
+Simple bash script (for Linux) and powershell script (for Windows) to post output of nvidia-smi to a server, and a simple python bottle mysql application to recieve and store that data

 ## Requirements